 Claim this credit on Form 8826.

 Here’s a tax credit for businesses that directly pay the childcare expenses for their employees or help their employees secure childcare.
-The credit is for 25% of expenses, plus 10% of childcare resource and referral expenditures.
+The credit is for 25% of employee childcare expenses only, plus 10% of childcare resource and referral expenditures.
 The maximum credit is $150,000 a year.

-If the employer pays $3,000 to a childcare facility for an employee’s child, the employee saves the $1,950.
+If the employer pays $3,000 to a childcare facility for an employee’s child, the employee saves $1,950.
 It is important to note that the employer is not subject to the $3,000 limitation per child when calculating the credit.
 On average, full-time care for a child costs $229 per week ($11,908 per year).
-Thus, savings for most employees would be substantial, although childcare payments made in excess of $5,000 are added to the employee’s gross wages.
+Thus, savings for most employees would be substantial, although childcare payments made more than $5,000 are added to the employee’s gross wages.

 Keep in mind if you are incorporated and an employee of the corporation, you could also be eligible for the same benefits that you offer to the rest of your employees.